felixlopz/hubrise-test-task/content/developers/en/integration.md

 **Main suggestions**

-- Choose the `location[orders.write, customer_list.write]` scope.
+- Choose the `location[orders.write,customer_list.write]` scope.
-- Include `catalog.read` or `catalog.write` permissions only if your solution handles catalogs.
+- Add `catalog.read` or `catalog.write` permissions to the scope if your solution handles catalogs.
 - Register an active callback with the `"order": ["update"]` event.
 - See [Connection Workflow](#connection-workflow) for other best practices on managing your solution's connection.